 6 Benefits of Using a TMS for LTL Freight Management

-The use of a TMS in LTL freight helps insure that your loads are matched to the best carrier, equipment, and lanes so that you can get the best possible rates without sacrificing the service you expect and deserve.
-The main advantages of a TMS applied to LTL freight include:
+The use of a TMS in less than truckload freight management helps ensure that your loads are matched to the best LTL carrier, equipment, and lanes so that you can get the best possible rates without sacrificing the service you expect and deserve.
+The main advantages of a TMS applied to Less than truckload freight include:

 - Improved visibility to your shipments: When you know where your freight is, you can better communicate to your customer, allowing you to build better relationships with them.
 On the inbound side, it helps build rapport and accountability with suppliers.

 - Availability of data and analytics: With reports generated from your TMS, you can better gain insight into your Less than truckload freight shipping activity and business outcomes.
 For example, you may find in a matrix report valuable information such as what would have you saved if you chose the least cost carrier each time or how is Carrier A performing in the way of claims vs. Carrier B. This kind of information allows you to make future business decisions that are based on fact and not gut or opinion.

 - Automation in the Process of Logistics/Transportation: With a robust Transportation management system, you can realize such benefits as real-time freight rates, organizational control or governance by restricting user choices to those desired by management, speed, and scalability to avoid future growing pains as the TMS will grow easily with you as you ship more freight, and of course, a TMS that is backed by a dedicated technology team will make sure you have the latest and greatest technology to keep up with the fast paced changing world of logistics technology.